-Since I was a child, I was fascinated by interconnecting things to build something new – like Lego.
-And at the same time, I got this urge to figure out how things work, which led me to study physics and explore different areas from materials science, nuclear physics, and optics.
+Since I was a child, I have been fascinated by interconnecting things to build something new – like Lego.
+And at the same time, I got this urge to figure out how things work, which led me to study physics and explore different areas from materials science, to nuclear physics, and optics.
 And optics stuck with me as the most exciting area.

 It seemed just like the right breeding ground for next-gen technologies that people had envisioned for decades.
 So I started my Ph.D. at the EPFL Lausanne at just about the right time in 2014: Our technology had evolved significantly since its discovery in 2007.
 And while I could see the tremendous potential, at the same time, it was just two more steps to go in terms of research to make it work and then start designing an actual product.

 Through my Ph.D. work, I could validate the use of our technology in various areas, like high-capacity data communications and optical computing, but also ultrafast distance measurements for LiDAR applications or low-noise microwaves for radar systems.
 We already got the first interest from companies wanting to use our technology, when I was about to wrap up my Ph.D. work.
 So, it became a no-brainer for John and me to start Enlightra as a startup and push the boundaries of the most critical areas of today’s infrastructure, such as data communications and computing.

 The media describe our technology often as ‘multicolor laser technology,’ but that’s not quite accurate, as it’s not just a mix of different laser colors.
 It is rather an optical frequency comb: a light source that shines at discrete, equidistantly-spaced, very narrow optical frequencies.
 The technology was recognized with a Nobel Prize in Physics given to John L. Hall and Theodor W. Hänsch in 2005.